lightyrs/blotter/README.md

     end

-Given this config, all tab request will be redirected to a subdirectory within '/tab'.
+Given this configuration, all tab requests will be redirected to a subdirectory within '/tab'.
 For example, a bitly link pointing to the tab URL will be redirected to '/tab/bitly'.

 In the canvas example, all requests to the canvas URL that are not explicitly configured here will be redirected to '/canvas/[referral type]'.
 Any request that has an explicit configuration will be redirected to the specified route.
 For example, a request to the canvas URL originating from a Facebook